-Typically, leased vehicles aren't worth more than their residual value at the end of a lease.
-Consumers nearing lease end, however, should first check their vehicle's value before turning it in; otherwise, they could be leaving money on the table.
+Typically, leased cars aren't worth more than their residual value at the end of a lease term.
+However, consumers nearing the end of their lease should check their vehicle's value before turning it in.
+Otherwise, they might be leaving money on the table.

 If you’re looking to lease or finance your next car but don’t know where to turn due to bad credit, we want to help.
 Auto Credit Express works with a nationwide network of dealerships that have the lending resources available to help borrowers with less than perfect credit.